-choice in the payoff-relevant decision problem.
+In both rooms subjects were seated at widely separated computer terminals (computers were switched off) with sliding walls.
+Active persons were handed out a form consisting of two pages - an empty cover sheet and a decision sheet as described in the next paragraph - and they were asked to fill out the decision sheet in private.
+Passive persons received a form consisting of three pages - an empty cover sheet and a two-page questionnaire unrelated to the experiment - and they were asked to complete the questionnaire in private.
+After the tasks in both rooms had been completed, for each active person one of the choice problems was randomly selected via a manual device - a bingo ball cage handled by the active person - for the purpose of cashpayment generation.
+The payoff-relevant decision problem was written on the cover page of the active person and the person was given the opportunity to take (in private) a look at her/his choice in the payoff-relevant decision problem.
 Now subjects in both rooms were asked to label (in private) the cover sheet of their document with their ID number.
 Then participants in both rooms were called to put their documents (again in private) in boxes before leaving the room.
 Anonymous cash payments started the next day - giving experimenters the opportunity to manually match active with passive persons in the meantime.
-Participants presented the card with their ID number to an admin staff person who did not know who did what for which purpose, nor how cash payments were generated and they got their earnings in exchange (the fact that cash payments would be made that way was clearly indicated in the instructions).
+Participants presented the card with their ID number to an admin staff person, who did not know who did what for which purpose nor how cash payments were generated, and they got their earnings in exchange (the fact that cash payments would be made that way was clearly indicated in the instructions).
 On average subjects earned approximately 11 Euros plus a show up fee of 4 Euros.

 Experimental Design: The symmetric basic version of the test was implemented with e = 10, g = 3, s = 1, t = 2 and with experimental currency units corresponding to Euros.
 Thus, each active person (96 in total) was exposed to 10 binary decision problems with (10, 10) as the recurring equal-material-payoff allocation.
 The decision problems were presented in two tables, 5 in the X-Table (disadvantageous inequality) and 5 in the Y-Table (advantageous inequality).
-The design of the two tables was similar to that of tables 2 and 3.
+The design of the two tables was similar to that of Table 2.